 Identify your distributors.
 You need to identify who distributes your products, as they will have distribution obligations.
 This may include financial advisers, platforms, authorised representatives with dealing authorisations or asset managers offering PDSs on their website.

 Identify whether you’re a distributor as well.
-The ‘distribution obligations’ will apply to product issuers who distribute their products directly, for example, via their own website.
+The ‘distribution obligations’ apply to product issuers who distribute their products directly, for example, via their own website.

 Develop product governance arrangements.
 This framework will need to set out a methodology for product managers to design products, identify target markets (and negative target markets), conduct consumer testing, establish distribution criteria and restrictions, identify review triggers and information collection methods, and develop a draft TMD.
 This framework should also set out the board approval processes, board delegations, record-keeping processes, and procedures for notifying ASIC of significant dealings.
 This framework may require amendments to a number of existing policies and processes.
+There should also be a staff training program.

 Develop a TMD for each product.
 Along with a PDS, each retail product must have its own TMD.
 The manner in which it will be publicly available must also be determined.

 Developing a ‘reasonable steps’ plan.
 You need to determine the ways that you will ensure that your products are distributed only to the target market.
+In this regard, you should consider whether 'filtering questions' should be used, or scripted calls should be made.

 Amend distribution agreements.
 Existing distribution agreements may need to be amended to address, and new distribution agreements will need to address, the obligations of distributors regarding their distribution obligations, as well as obligations regarding record-keeping.
 Practically, you will need to deal with matters such as sharing consumer and product information, dealing with privacy concerns, and implementing new monitoring and termination provisions.